sergiocollado/potpourri/Notes_on_linux.md

 also, in any command you can use the **--help** option: 'rm --help'

+also another option is use the tldr pages, tldr stands for 'too long dind't read' actually this pages have a more practical aproach and showcase realcase examples. ref: https://github.com/tldr-pages/tldr

 In case something is not working properly, always have a go with with the following: